Ashburn, Chicago: Beverly View

 Beverly view is located in the far eastern section of Ashburn.
 The population was 996 and the racial makeup was 82.4% African American, 14.3% White, 1.1% Hispanic or Latino, 1.1% Asian, and 1.1% of Mixed Race.
-Beverly View is bounded by West 79th Street to the north, 81st Street to the south and east, and Western Avenue to the west.
+Beverly View is bounded by West 79th Street to the north, the CSX railroad line to the south and east, and Western Avenue to the west.

 Wrightwood

 Wrightwood is located in the eastern section of Ashburn in Chicago.
 The most recent population for Wrightwood was 9,540 and the racial makeup for the neighborhood was 87.7% African American, 4.6% Hispanic or Latino, 4.1% of Mixed Race, and 3.6% White.
 Wrightwood is bounded by West Columbus Avenue to the north, 87th Street to the south, Western Avenue to the east, and Kedzie Avenue to the west.

 Marycrest

 Marycrest is located in the east central portion of Ashburn in Chicago.
 The most recent population for Marycrest was 541 and the racial makeup was 80.6% African American, 16.4% Hispanic or Latino, and 3.0% White.
 Marycrest is bounded by West 85th Street to the north, 87th Street to the south, Kedzie Avenue to the east, and Central Park Avenue to the West.